The Judge (2014 film): Plot

-Seven months later, Hank returns to Carlinville.
-Judge has been granted a compassionate release, allowing him to die at home.
-Fishing on a lake, Hank and Judge appear to have buried their mutual animosity.
-After praising Hank as a lawyer, the Judge suddenly and peacefully dies on the boat.
-The courthouse flag flies at half-mast to honor Judge.
-Hank visits the courthouse and spins his father's chair; it stops, facing him, indicating he is the next Judge.
+Seven months later, Hank returns as his father has been granted a compassionate release, requested by the prosecutor, to allow him to die at home.
+Fishing on a lake, Hank and the Judge appear to have buried their mutual animosity.
+After praising Hank as a lawyer, the Judge peacefully dies on the boat.
+The courthouse flag is flown at half-staff to honor him.
+Hank visits the courthouse and spins his father's chair; it stops, facing him.